 All the children and parents are given the opportunity to complete a school satisfaction survey each year.
 The results from these are analysed and impacted upon by the school's leadership team.
-Regular pupil interviews are constructed.
+Regular pupil interviews are constructed and SEND pupils have the opportunity to contribute to pupil voice activities.